 The course is intended to:

-3. Apply analytical and critical thinking as well as ethics and values to the systems of functionalism, structuralism, behaviorism, Gestalt psychology, psychoanalysis, humanistic psychology, and cognitive psychology.
+- Apply analytical and critical thinking as well as ethical standards and values to the systems of functionalism, structuralism, behaviorism, Gestalt psychology, psychoanalysis, humanistic psychology, and cognitive psychology.

 PSY 210 (Psychology of the Individual in Context); PSY 250 (Research Design and Analysis I); PSY 252 (Mind, Brain and Behavior); and senior standing